Wizadora: Revamp

 In 2003, Entertainment Rights produced a nine-minute pilot for a proposed reboot of the series for Channel 5's Milkshake! children's programming strand with Anne Foy as Wizadora.
-Although a new version of the original theme tune was used and the overall look of the set generally in keeping with the earlier version, the characters were given varying makeovers, with none of the original models being used, and several new minor characters introduced.
+Although a new version of the original theme tune was used and the overall look of the set was generally in keeping with the earlier version, the characters were given varying makeovers, with none of the original models being used, and several new minor characters were introduced.
 CGI and Chroma key effects featured heavily.
 The proposed new series was not picked up, reportedly due to it being considered too costly.

-Although there are no plans for the ITV series to return, the Oxford series is still in production with episodes being repeated on SWR Television.
-The original Oxford series is still used today as a teaching tool for children to learn English as second language.
+Although there are no plans for the ITV series to return, the Oxford series is still in production, with episodes being repeated on SWR Television.
+The original Oxford series is still used today as a teaching tool for children to learn English as a second language.
 The DVD, book, and audio tapes are still available to buy online, along with a PC CD-ROM.
 A free app was produced in 2016.
 A website was set up in 2015, though it is now defunct as of 2018.
 In 2016, the German SWR Television Educational Programmes set up a website featuring the series to foster use of Wizadora films and educational games in elementary schools in Germany.
 Free educational games based on the series have been developed since 2016 (apps for Android, iOS, and web-based for desktop computers) and are available on www.wizadora.de.